ottonello/CarND-Vehicle-Detection/writeup_template.md

 <img src="./examples/udacity_car_sample.png" alt="Drawing" width="300" height="300"/>
 <img src="./examples/udacity_notcar_sample.png" alt="Drawing" width="300" height="300"/>

+I decided not to use this dataset in the end, because the training on the classifier wasn't giving good results.

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.